Code of Behaviour

 School Rules (Appended to the Code of Behaviour)

-School rules are drawn up in accordance with the aims of the code of behaviour to facilitate the day-to-day operation of the school.
+School rules are drawn up in accordance with the aims of the Code of Behaviour to facilitate the day-to-day operation of the school.
 They may be revised from time to time as the need arises.
-At the start of each school year, the rules in operation for the school year are printed in the student journal.
+At the start of each school year, the rules in operation for the school year are printed in the student journal and an agreement to abide by said rules is signed by student and parent/guardian.

 The support and co-operation of parents and guardians are essential to the effective operation of the code of behaviour.
-When teachers and parents are not working together, students inevitably suffer.
+When teachers and parents/guardian are not working together, students inevitably suffer.

 Sanctions may be imposed on any student who offends against the rules of the school, the dress code or is involved in abuse of substances on school property or on school related activities.
 Such substances include alcohol, illegal drugs and other substances deemed to be potentially dangerous.
 The carrying of offensive weapons, including knives of any description, is expressly forbidden.
 Students whose behaviour in the classroom is disruptive of the learning of others will be disciplined.

-Teachers keep Form Teachers/Year Head and the Dean of Discipline informed through incident sheets of student misbehaviour, indiscipline and/or breaches of regulations.
-When necessary, problems are discussed with the Dean of Discipline, Deputy Principal and/or Principal.
+Teachers keep Form Teachers/Year Head and Deputy Principal informed through Behaviour Reporting on VSware.
+When necessary, problems are discussed with the Deputy Principal and/or Principal.

 Exclusion of Students from School